1974 (17 Commemoratives, 1 SS, 2 Definitives and 2 SERVICE overprints)

 CCMs:

-Insert: Bi-folded, light gray paper, printed in black with cover page in green and olive-tan.
+Insert: Bi-fold, light-grey paper, printed in black; cover page printed in green and olive-tan.

 Cover with the gold color shifted to the left and another missing the gold color.
 There is no gold Post Office logo on the back flap as well

-A proposed and unaccepted design of the 25p Copernicus stamp, prepared by Bradbury Wilkinson & Co., Ltd., of London, England.
-The red color is on clear plastic with all other colors on the paper below it.
+A proposed and unaccepted design for the 25p Copernicus stamp, prepared by Bradbury Wilkinson & Co., Ltd. of London.
+The red colour is printed on clear plastic, with all other colours printed on the underlying paper.

-74-4 25p Chart of universe and Copernicus – violet and purple
+74-425p Chart of universe and Copernicus – violet & purple

-74-5 75p Chart of universe and Copernicus – emerald and gree
+74-575p Chart of universe and Copernicus – emerald & green

 CCMs: